Consolidated Appeal Pakistan Floods

 Donate Responsibly

 Australians understand the impacts of natural disaster and are incredibly compassionate and generous.
-Unfortunately, if we are not smart in how we do that, we can actually cause more problems for the Ukranian people.
+Unfortunately, if we are not smart in how we do that, we can actually cause more problems for the people of Pakistan.

 Unrequested goods such as food, clothing and medicines sent to countries experiencing crises consistently end up in landfill.
 Unrequested goods block valuable space at ports and airports and can prevent vital aid getting through.
 Cash is fast, flexible, and is used to meet the immediate and changing needs of those affected.